Buntzen Lake: The Halvor Lunden Trail (Eagle Ridge)

 The Halvor Lunden Trail is named for a local prolific trail builder and maintainer who blazed many of the trails around Buntzen Lake in the 1980s and 90s.
 The trail is composed of the Lindsay Lake Loop, Swan Falls Loop and Dilly Dally Loop (described below).

 Lindsay Lake Loop

 Hiking time: 6–8 hours return.
 Distance: 15 km (9 mi).
 Elevation gain: 1,020 m (3,350 ft).

 This is the most popular of the three Halvor Lunden trails.
-It passes thought ancient mountain forests and has a number of viewpoints from which overlook Vancouver.
+It passes thought ancient mountain forests and has a number of viewpoints which overlook Vancouver.
 The trailhead is on Powerhouse Road, near the southeast corner of the South Beach parking area, and takes you up a steep climb of over 700m, passing the Polytrichum Lookout before reaching the "Lake district" which includes several small lakes and the larger Lindsay Lake.

 Swan Falls Loop

 Hiking time: 8–10 hours return.
 Distance: 20 km (12 mi).
 Elevation gain: 1,150 m (3,770 ft).

 The Swan Falls trailhead starts at the north end of Buntzen lake near North Beach.
 It is very steep in places and is only recommended for experienced and fit hikers.
 This trail forks into a number of trails between El Paso Junction and Lindsay Junction.
 The different trails give hikers the option of seeing the old growth forest of Eagle Ridge or pass by a number of tarns.
 North of Lindsay Junction is Eagle Peak with views of Mount Baker, Vancouver Island, the Fraser Valley, the Coquitlam watershed, Mount Seymour Provincial Park, and Indian Arm.
 Swan Falls was named for Gordon Swan by Dr. Simon Priest.
 Both were instrumental in trail building at Buntzen in the late 1970s on behalf of the Simon Fraser University Outdoor Club.